hemashushu/hemashushu.github.io/src/content/works/xiaoyu-os/index.md

   The system avoids the use of global dynamic shared libraries.
 Instead, each application bundles its own required libraries and resources, ensuring uninterrupted operation even in the face of major system updates or modifications.

+{{< figure class="wide white" src="./images/system-arch.webp" caption="An overview of the system architecture" >}}

-  To minimize file redundancy, commonly used shared libraries are packaged into a component called "Core."
+> To minimize file redundancy, commonly used shared libraries are packaged into a component called "Core."
 A system can simultaneously support multiple versions of "Core," while each application can only depend on a specific version.
-This approach achieves a balance between reducing application size and avoiding version compatibility and conflict issues with shared libraries.
+This approach achieves a balance between reducing application size and avoiding shared libraries version compatibility and conflict issues.

-{{< figure class="wide white" src="./images/system-arch.webp" caption="An overview of the system architecture" >}}

 - **High portability**

   Unlike traditional applications that require installation and often system modifications, _XiaoYu OS_ applications are entirely portable.
 Simply copy the application to your system and run it immediately.
-Even the copying step can be bypassed; a URL representing the application suffices, and the system will automatically download and cache the necessary code and data from the internet. _XiaoYu OS_ revolutionizes not only the user experience of launching applications but also the developer workflow for application distribution.
+Even the copying step can be bypassed; a URL representing the application suffices, and the system will automatically download and cache the necessary code and data from the internet. _XiaoYu OS_ revolutionizes not only the user experience of obtaining applications but also the developer workflow for application distribution.

 > Even _XiaoYu OS_ itself does not require installation.
-Booting xyOS is as simple as copying its image to a USB Flash Disk.
+Booting _XiaoYu OS_ is as simple as copying its image to a USB Flash Disk.

 - **Brand new UI**